vacate jobs in the HTCondor queue from the hosts where they are running

 condor_vacate_job [ -pool centralmanagerhostname[:portnumber] | -name scheddname ] | [-addr “<a.b.c.d:port>”] [-fast ] cluster… | cluster.process… | user… | -constraint expression …

 condor_vacate_job [ -pool centralmanagerhostname[:portnumber] | -name scheddname ] | [-addr “<a.b.c.d:port>”] [-fast ] -all

 condor_vacate_job finds one or more jobs from the HTCondor job queue and vacates them from the host(s) where they are currently running.
 The jobs remain in the job queue and return to the idle state.

-left off.
-A job running under any other universe will be sent a soft
+A running job running will be sent a soft

 kill signal (SIGTERM by default, or whatever is defined as the